Kiritokun0909/discord-clone-frontend/README.md

 # discord-clone-frontend
-Clone Discord UI with TypeScript
+Project to clone Discord UI with TypeScript language and NextJS framework